USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch02_modeling_system.md

 The various CMAQ utility tools are described below.
 Documentation and sample run scripts are provided in the [$CMAQ_HOME/POST](https://github.com/USEPA/CMAQ/tree/5.2.1) directory for each utility.

 <a id="post_tools"><a/>

 -   **[appendwrf](https://github.com/USEPA/CMAQ/blob/5.2.1/POST/appendwrf/README.md)**: This program concatenates variables from multiple WRF input or output files into a single file along the Time (unlimited) dimension.
 This can be useful in cases where a user may have WRF input or output files that were generated for shorter time periods and wants to combine them into files with longer (e.g. monthly) duration.
 -   **[bldoverlay](https://github.com/USEPA/CMAQ/tree/5.2.1/POST/bldoverlay/README.md)**: This program creates an observation overlay file that can be imported into either PAVE or VERDI.
 -   **[block_extract](https://github.com/USEPA/CMAQ/tree/5.2.1/POST/block_extract/README.md)**: This  program extracts time series of 1 or more variables from 1 or more (up to 99) IOAPI files for a specified range of cells.
 - 	**[combine](https://github.com/USEPA/CMAQ/tree/5.2.1/POST/combine/README.md)**:This program combines species from raw CMAQ output files or wrfout input files into a new IOAPI output file.
 Species can be aggregated or transformed into variables of interest (i.e. to match observed quantities from a specific monitoring network).
 -   **[hr2day](https://github.com/USEPA/CMAQ/tree/5.2.1/POST/hr2day/README.md)**: This program creates gridded I/O API files with daily values (e.g. daily average, daily sum, maximum daily 8-hr average) from gridded I/O API files containing hourly values.
 - 	**[sitecmp](https://github.com/USEPA/CMAQ/tree/5.2.1/POST/sitecmp/README.md)**: This program generates a csv (comma separated values) file that compares CMAQ generated concentrations with an observed dataset.
 -   **[sitecmp_dailyo3](https://github.com/USEPA/CMAQ/tree/5.2.1/POST/sitecmp_dailyo3/README.md)**: This program generates a csv (comma separated values) file that compares various daily ozone metrics computed from hourly CMAQ generated and observed ozone concentrations.
 The metrics included in the output file are daily maximum 1-hr ozone concentrations, daily maximum 1-hr ozone concentrations in the nine cells surrounding a monitor, time of occurrence of daily maximum 1-hr ozone concentrations, daily maximum 8-hr ozone concentrations, daily maximum 8-hr ozone concentrations in the nine cells surrounding a monitor, time of occurrence of daily maximum 8-hr ozone concentrations, the daily W126 ozone value, and the daily SUM06 ozone value.
 -   **[writesite](https://github.com/USEPA/CMAQ/tree/5.2.1/POST/writesite/README.md)**: This program generates a csv file from an IOAPI data file for a set of species at defined site locations.

-##### M3tools
+#### 2.6.2.2 M3tools
-** >>COMMENT<< ** M3tools list needs to be checked to confirm it is still accurate/up to date.
+**>>COMMENT<<** M3tools list needs to be checked to confirm it is still accurate/up to date.
 Same for NCO operators.
 Do we want to continue to keep this list up to date, or simply point to the websites for these tools?

 [<https://www.cmascenter.org/ioapi/>](https://www.cmascenter.org/ioapi/)